-Slide any of your favorite fruits on a kabob stick, and you’ve got a portable snack with no guilt.
+Slide any of your favourite fruits on a kabob stick, and you’ve got a portable snack with no guilt.
 Some delicious fruit in season during summer include blackberries, cherries, strawberries, and melons.
 All of these are excellent choices for fruit kabobs.

 Thinly slice cucumbers into long slices with a vegetable peeler.
-You can then use to roll toppings inside.
+You can then use it to roll toppings inside.
 Try hummus, tuna salad, cherry tomatoes, or guacamole.
 Roll up and use a toothpick to hold tight until you’re ready to eat it.

 Veggies and Dip (or crackers and dip)